shahria-codes/OurTab/README.md

 - **Shortcut Actions** — "I Pay All" or "Split Equally" for rapid entry.
 - **Interactive Buy List** — shared list with auto-capitalization and check-off history.
 - **✨ Smart Auto-Mark** — when an expense is added (e.g., "Bread"), the matching item on the buy list is automatically ticked.
+- **🤖 AI Receipt Scanner** — extract items and prices directly from receipts using Google Gemini AI.
+- **📸 HEIC/HEIF Support** — seamless upload and conversion of iPhone photos.
 - **Cleanup Automation** — completed items auto-delete after 12 hours, with a 5-minute safety window for accidental unmarking.

 ---